 Roll out Pie Crusts

 1. Flour your work space.
 Roll out bottom pie crust.
-I like to roll out the dough on floured wax paper as this helps prevent sticking.
+I like to roll out the dough on parchment paper as this helps prevent sticking.
 Wrap the crust around your rolling pin to transfer crust to the pie pan as this seems to help prevent tearing of the dough.

 3. Roll out top pie crust.
 Cover cherry mixture and decorate crust with leftover dough.
 Make 4 slits to release steam.